vahidk/EffectivePyTorch/README.md

 Note that we used squeeze and unsqueeze since torch.nn.Linear operates on batch of vectors as opposed to scalars.

-By default calling paramters() on a module will return the paramters of all its submodules:
+By default calling parameters() on a module will return the parameters of all its submodules:
 ```python
 net = Net()
 for p in net.parameters():